 - You sleep eleven hours a night.

 - Very few decisions need to be made.
-You get up in the morning and you know you have only one thing to do.
+You get up in the morning and you only have one thing to do.
 Get to the next town on your itinerary.
 And you know how you are getting there.
 You are going to walk and you are either going up or down.

 - No traffic, traffic jams or fumes.
-There is lots of foot traffic though and there are donkeys, yaks and a few horses just give them the right of way.
+There’s lots of foot traffic though to keep things interesting.
+Four footed traffic, donkeys, yaks and a few horses, just give them the right of way.

 - No emails, no phone calls, no stress.

 - You feel so fit and amazing.
-I looked and felt ten years younger.
-I have never felt as fit as on that trek.
+I felt ten years younger.
+Had never felt fitter.
 Ever.
-So, why wouldn’t you want to trek to Everest Base Camp?
+So, why wouldn’t you want to try a trek like this?

-- You learn taking on a big challenge is a great thing to do; whether you achieve it or not.
+- Taking on a big challenge is a great thing to do; whether you achieve it or not.
 The important thing is that you have tried.
 The journey is as much about the how you get there, the training, the preparation and how great it feels to get out of your comfort zone as is the final destination.